Unrolled Graph Neural Networks for Constrained Optimization: Numerical Results

 \textbf{Performance.} We evaluate the trained primal and dual GNNs over a testset of unseen $400$ problems.
 Fig. \ref{fig:miqp_ablation} shows that our models satisfy the descent constraints on the testset as they exhibit a consistent decrease in the Lagrangian gradient norm and in the mean constraint violations across the layers.
 In contrast, the ablated model, trained without descent constraints, exhibits more pronounced oscillations.
 These differences are not aesthetic, as the unconstrained model does not reach the same performance as the constrained one in predicting the true $(\bbx^*, \bblambda^*)$ pairs.
 This gap is more evident in Fig.~\ref{fig:miqp_ood} (the red dotted lines), where the constrained model attains a mean-squared error (MSE) of $0.133$ in $\bbx$ and a mean constraint violation of $0.049$, compared to $0.454$ and $0.094$ for the unconstrained model.
+This improvement comes with negligible overhead, since our formulation introduces one meta dual variable per layer, which does not alter the dominant computational components of the update.

 Fig. \ref{fig:miqp_ood} also shows OOD results obtained by varying one problem parameter while keeping the others fixed.
 The distribution shift intensifies as $(m+2r)/n$ increases, yielding more challenging instances.
 Across all OOD scenarios, our constrained model consistently outperforms its unconstrained counterpart in optimality and feasibility.
 The performance gap widens as the constraint-to-variable ratio $(m+2r)/n$ increases, suggesting that the descent constraints confer OOD robustness.
-The constrained model also surpasses a standard GNN trained with a supervised loss \cite{chen2024expressive} to predict the primal solutions.
-This is attributed to our unsupervised training objectives and to jointly training a dual network that predicts the optimal dual variable along with the primal solution.
+The constrained model also surpasses the standard GNN, which is attributed to our unsupervised training objectives and to jointly training a dual network that predicts the optimal dual variable along with the primal solution.
 When the ODD multiplier distribution remains close to that of the in-distribution case, our model can produce solutions that match--or even exceed--in-distribution performance, whereas the naive GNN does not realize these gains.